 The Fund aims to outperform the South African equity market over the long term, without taking on greater risk.
 The Fund experiences periods of underperformance in pursuit of this objective.
-Since inception and over the latest 10- and five-year periods, the Fund has underperformed its benchmark.
+Since inception and over the latest 10-year period, the Fund has underperformed its benchmark.
+Over the latest five-year period, the Fund has outperformed its benchmark.